Maureen-osaghae/AWS-CLOUD-PROJECTS/Orchestrating Serverless Functions with Step Functions.md

 • In the SNS Publish pane that displays, configure the following:

-◦ Topic: Choose the ARN of the EmailReport SNS topic that you created earlier.
+◦ Topic: Choose the ARN of the EmailReport SNS topic that I created earlier.